 Winter is a cold, dark time…especially in your garage.

-When I lived up north, it felt like my garage was hovering right around freezing for half the year.
-If you use your garage as a workshop, or even if you just use it to park your car, keeping your garage at the right temperature in winter can make all the difference.
+When I lived up north, it felt like my garage was hovering around freezing for half the year.
+Whether you use it as a workshop or parking your car, keeping your garage at the right temperature in winter can make all the difference.

-The cheapest and easiest way to make your garage warmer is to use a garage heater.
-Shocking, right?
+Using a garage heater is the cheapest and easiest way to make your garage warmer.
+Shocking, right?right?

-But there are literally hundreds of models and many different types to choose from.
+But there are hundreds of models and many different types to choose from.

 Which garage heater is right for you?